JOURNAL & ETHICS POLICIES

 Submission to the journal implies that all authors have seen and approved the author list.
 Changes to the author list after manuscript submission – such as the insertion or removal of author names, or a rearrangement of author order – must be approved by all authors and the editor.

 Authors are encouraged to consider the Council of Science Editors (CSE) principles governing authorship.
 According to the CSE guidelines, authors have made substantial contributions to the work; have agreed to be held accountable for their own contributions to the work; can identify which co-authors are responsible for other parts of the work; have confidence in the integrity of the work; and have reviewed and approved the final manuscript.
+Authors must include the type of contribution of the authors.
 Contributors who do not qualify for authorship may be included in the Acknowledgements section instead.

 Image integrity